Stand Up (Dave Matthews Band album)

-Stand Up is the sixth studio album by Dave Matthews Band, released on May 10, 2005.
-It was produced by Mark Batson.
-It was their fourth consecutive number one album on the Billboard 200.
-The album was the last to feature full participation from the band's saxophonist, LeRoi Moore, who died during the early production stages of the following album Big Whiskey & the GrooGrux King.
+Stand Up is the sixth studio album by the American rock band Dave Matthews Band.
+It was released on May 10, 2005 through RCA Records.
+The album was primarily recorded at Haunted Hollow Studio in Charlottesville, Virginia and was the band's first album to be produced by Mark Batson.
+It is the band's last album to feature full participation from saxophonist LeRoi Moore before his death in 2008.

+Stand Up was a commercial success, becoming the band's fourth consecutive album to reach number one on the Billboard 200.
+Four songs from the album—"American Baby", "Dreamgirl", "Everybody Wake Up (Our Finest Hour Arrives)", and "Smooth Rider"—were released as promotional singles, with the former becoming their highest-charting song, peaking at number 16 on the Billboard Hot 100.
+Critical reception was positive, with many praising the band's ability to update its sound with elements of soul and funk.

 Background

-In Fall 2004, DMB returned to their studio in Charlottesville, Virginia.
+In late 2004, Dave Matthews Band returned to their studio in Charlottesville, Virginia.
 Having decided they wanted to take some chances and pursue a funkier side to their music, A&R Bruce Flohr had tracked down a new producer in Mark Batson.
 According to Flohr in an interview with HitQuarters, "When the band and him got together it was instant creative karma.
 Things took off like a bat out of hell."

 Release and promotion

 Prior to the album's release, Dave Matthews Band published a website showcasing video clips from the production of the album with commentary by producer Mark Batson.
 Additionally, VH1 streamed the album in its entirety before the official release.

-The album is offered in CD format, DualDisc format (one side CD, one side DVD-Video), and as a digital download from the band's website or iTunes Music Store.
-This was the first album by the band released for sale through iTunes.
+The album was in CD format, DualDisc format (one side CD, one side DVD-Video), and as a digital download from the band's website or iTunes Music Store.

-Buyers have expressed their disappointment that some versions of Stand Up contain an anti-piracy program meant to keep the CD from being ripped, as this program prevents the CD from being played in some types of players; resultingly, the band posted instructions on how to circumvent the restriction on their website.
-The album artwork that appears on this CD depicts the Fire Dancer logo that Dave Matthews drew himself.
-It was created in response to someone asking him to capture what he saw when he looked out at the crowd during live performances.